c1barry/c1barry.github.io/_pages/publications.md

 Press Release: https://jacobsschool.ucsd.edu/news/release/3444

-## Tenets Towards Smartphone-based Medical Tricorder
+## Tenets Towards Smartphone-based Medical Tricorders
 Published in MobiSys 2021: DigiBiom, Workshop on the Future of Digital Biomarkers, 2021

 This paper presents a vision for smartphone based medical tricorders and draws out the challenges to realizing successful smartphone-based medical sensing solutions.